Vascular Rings Treatment & Management

 The left chest is entered through the fourth intercostal space.
 The mediastinal pleura is opened, and the components of the vascular ring are visualized.

-The right, or posterior, arch does not require mobilization unless it is the lesser of the 2 arches and is to be divided.
+The right (posterior) arch need not be mobilized unless it is the lesser of the two arches and is to be divided.
 In such cases, the proximal descending aorta should be reflected anteriorly to visualize the area where the right arch enters.

 In cases of double aortic arch, the nondominant, or smaller, arch is divided.
 If one arch is atretic, it is the obvious choice for division.
 A likely site for division of the minor, or atretic, arch is at its point of juncture with the descending aorta.

-Perfusion to the lower extremities should be assessed prior to division of 1 of 2 equal-sized patent arches.
+Perfusion to the lower extremities should be assessed before division of one of two equal-sized patent arches.

 The ends of the divided arch should be oversewn with fine, nonabsorbable vascular suture.